 As a general rule, it is not recommended to schedule trips out of town after 32 weeks (8 weeks before your due date).

-If you’re planning to travel by plane, be sure to check with the airlines for any restrictions have on flying during pregnancy.
+If you’re planning to travel by plane, be sure to check with the airlines for any restrictions they may have on flying during pregnancy.
 They may require a letter to board your airplane, so please confirm their requirements before purchasing your ticket.
+If a letter is required, please give our office 2 weeks notice to prepare this letter for you.

 Plan to arrive at the airport early and have someone help with luggage, if necessary.
 Airline flight is in itself safe during pregnancy, but problems arise with the increased stress of travel (rushing to the gate, going through security, chasing luggage, time zone changes, flight delays, uncomfortable seating, etc.).